More

 Corporate Access: Accessing enterprise systems through a combination of RFID employee badges and PINs or biometrics.

-The above examples demonstrate how MFA can be tailored to different scenarios to enhance security, mitigate security risks, and improve overall protection without compromising user experience.
-MFA can also adapt to specific needs, ensuring a balance between security and convenience.
+The above examples demonstrate how MFA can be tailored to different scenarios to enhance security without compromising user experience.

 Organizations can deploy MFA in various ways depending on their specific security needs and resources: